elixir-lang/elixir/lib/elixir/pages/Typespecs.md

 ### Maps

 The key types in maps are allowed to overlap, and if they do, the leftmost key takes precedence.
-A map value does not belong to this type if it contains a key that is not in the maps allowed keys.
+A map value does not belong to this type if it contains a key that is not in the allowed map keys.

-Because it is common to end a map type with `optional(any) => any` to denote that keys that do not belong to any other key in the map type are allowed, and may map to any value, the shorthand notation `...` is allowed as the last element of a map type.
+If you want to denote that keys that were not previously defined in the map are allowed, it is common to end a map type with `optional(any) => any`.

-Notice that the syntactic representation of `map()` is `%{...}` (or `%{optional(any) => any}`), not `%{}`.
+Notice that the syntactic representation of `map()` is `%{optional(any) => any}`, not `%{}`.
 The notation `%{}` specifies the singleton type for the empty map.

 ## Defining a type